ocroquette/gradle-extools/README.md

 # ExtoolExec will set the environment variable MY_VARIABLE to "Value of MY_VARIABLE"
 set;env;string;MY_VARIABLE;Value of MY_VARIABLE

-# ExtoolExec will NOT set the environment variable MYVAR,
+# The plugin will NOT set the environment variable MYVAR,
 # but you can still access the value with getValue()
 set;var;string;MY_VARIABLE;Value of MY_VARIABLE
 ```